RAISEDAL/Bug_Reproducibility_DL_Bugs/README.md

 ```shell
 python main.py &> output.txt
 ```
-This ensures that the code to reproduce the bug is run and the results are stored in the output file.
-To check the original bug report, go to the `BugReproducibility_FSE24.xlsx` and find the Stack Overflow Post of the corresponding Bug ID.
+This ensures that the code to reproduce the bug is run, and the results are stored in the output file.
+To check the original bug report, go to the `Dataset_Manual_Reproduction.csv` and find the Stack Overflow Post of the corresponding Bug ID.
 This will help you verify the output of the reproduced bug and the original error message.

 ### Bug Reproduction - All Bugs